Important Information

 • Insurers

-None of us can use your personal information unless we have a proper reason to do so.
+We and these organisations can’t use your personal information unless we have a proper reason to do so.
 It must be needed either for us to obey the law, or for a ‘legitimate interest’.

-We will use the information to:
+We’ll use the personal information to:

 • Confirm identities